BRIC: Bridging Kinematic Plans and Physical Control at Test Time: Method Details

 \textbf{Inpainting Joint Position.} To guide a specific joint $k \in \{1,\dots,K\}$ to reach a global target position $\mathcal{P}_{\text{target}}\in\mathbb{R}^3$ at the last frame $H$, we define:

 To ensure a smooth trajectory that gradually approaches the target, we also use frame-weighted $\loss_{\text{Pos}}$ as:

 \textbf{Inpainting Heading.} To guide the humanoid's facing direction, we compute heading vectors as the cross product between the \emph{Z}-up normal vector and a linear combination of vectors from the left to the right hip and shoulder positions~\cite{guo2022generating}.
 The heading estimation process is described in \cref{alg:inpaint_heading}.
+Given the estimated heading vector $\Tilde{\boldsymbol{u}}_{\text{head}}^{1:H} \in \mathbb{R}^{H\times2}$ and target heading $\boldsymbol{u}_{\text{head}}$, the loss is defined as: